-MCD OUTCOME COMPONENT SCHOOL PLAN MCD OUTCOME COMPONENT general education teachers, students may learn and teachers can feel successful.
+MCD OUTCOME COMPONENT SCHOOL PLAN OUTCOIVIE COMPONENT document will be used with data to look at differentiating instruction and assessments.
+Also, the document titled Accommodations and Modifications: Accessing the Curriculum will be used to review what might be appropriate accommodations and modifications children might benefit from while in the classroom.
+The Co-Teaching Models will also be part of the discussion so that teachers may see that by teaming or co-teaching with general education teachers students may learn and teachers can feel successful.
 As teachers assess the students and monitor the gains made, they can continue to plan accordingly with their peers.
-Those students, who can benefit from going to a regular classroom, working with peers or non special education teacher assistants, may do so.
-Sample schedules of how the teachers will work with students to meet their needs will also be reviewed and adjusted as teachers examine data and change the instructional groupings.
+Those students who may benefit from going to a regular classroom, working with peers or non special education teacher assistants, may do so.
+Sample schedules of how the teachers will work with students to meet their needs will also be reviewed and adjusted as teachers review data and change the instructional groupings.
 Data review will be tailored to the tier level of the students and it may go from bi-weekly for those in tier 3 to weekly for those in tier 2 to every 2 weeks for those in tier 1.
-As teachers plan for multiple grade levels, the essential standards and review of the ELA program to be used is critical.
-The teachers can focus on the stories at the different grade levels by grouping students for instruction and ensuring that those stories that teach similar key concepts, albeit at different grade levels, will be the ones that are covered.
-Ensuring that teachers review the theme, build background knowledge, choose essential selections based on concepts that relate to writing and inquiry projects, and choose the queries and concepts of each selection is paramount.
-It is vital that they review phonics and fluency, word knowledge, browse the selection is paramount.
-It is vital that they review phonics and fluency, word knowledge, browse the selection, and review the selection vocabulary prior to reading the selection.
-As students in their different groupings read the selections, the teacher can focus on similar strategies for comprehension where it is feasible.
-The teachers can use the strategies 'handing-off' and 'accountable talk' as students discuss the selection in their groups.
-By planning for the unit, the teacher can ensure that she/he is prepared to activate prior knowledge, know the concepts and themes, bring in realia, and discuss new learning with the students.
-Backwards Planning At SMArT Academy, curricular planning will begin with the consideration of the desired results (goals or standards) and then derive the curriculum based on the evidence of learning (obtained through assessments) called for by the goals and standards.
+Backwards Planning At Hilda L. Solis Learning Academy, curricular planning will begin with the consideration of the desired results (goals or standards) and then derive the curriculum based on the evidence of learning (obtained through assessments) called for by the goals and standards.
 In this process, teachers will first consider what evidence will be accepted as to ascertain that students have achieved the desired understandings and proficiencies-before proceeding to plan teaching and learning experiences.
-Greater coherence among desired results, key performances, teaching, and learning experiences leads to better student performance.
+Greater coherence among desired results, key performances, and teaching and learning experiences leads to better student performance.
 The backward design process consists of three general stages: I. Identify desired results Teacher will identify what students need to know, understand, and be able to do.
+II.
+Determine acceptable evidence Teachers will first think how they will determine if students have attained the desired learnings.
+Teachers will consider a range of assessment methods.
+A combination of performance tasks and quizzes, tests are

-Los Angeles Unified School District PUBLIC SCHOOL OF CHOICE SERVICE PLAN FOR SPECIAL EDUCATION
+Los Angeles Unified School District PUBLIC SCHOOL CHOICE 3.0 SERVICE PLAN FOR SPECIAL EDUCATION